 Claire Detering, At-Large Business

-Claire Detering is an Associate and Environmental Scientist at Windward Environmental.
+Claire Detering is a Senior Toxicologist at WSP.
 She works primarily on statistical analyses that support the management of contaminated sites through site characterization, data visualization, and isolating concentration-response relationships out of complex datasets.
 Claire has a MSc in Environmental Toxicology and Chemistry from Western Washington University.
 In her spare time, she enjoys gardening at her home in Boise, ID.

 Kaley Major, At-Large Government